Danial-devops/projectp3/README.md

 Since the package.json file is not included in this repository, you’ll need to install the following dependencies manually:

-npm install body-parser dotenv express mongoose
+npm install body-parser dotenv express mongoose mocha chai@4.3.4 chai-http@4.3.0 ny

 After installing dependencies, you can start the application